joepalmo/SDU/README.md

 ## Preprocessing

-Our raw lightcurve and spectra data was obtained from the Time-Domain Spectroscopic Survey -- a subproject of the Sloan Digital Sky Survey, which is perhaps the most successful observational surveys in the history of astronomy.
-From the lightcurves and spectral, we hope to obtain four types of sonified videos:
+Our raw lightcurve and spectra data was obtained from the Time-Domain Spectroscopic Survey -- a subproject of the Sloan Digital Sky Survey, which is perhaps the most successful observational survey in the history of astronomy.
+From the lightcurves and spectra, we hope to obtain four types of sonified videos:

 1. Lightcurve sorted by time of observation
 2. Phased lightcurve